chinapedia/wikipedia.abstract.en/Page/Photoresist.md

 A PHOTORESIST is a light-sensitive material used in several processes, such as photolithography and photoengraving, to form a patterned coating on a surface.
 This process is crucial in the electronic industry.[1]

 The process begins by coating a substrate with a light-sensitive organic material.
 A patterned mask is then applied to the surface to block light, so that only unmasked regions of the material will be exposed to light.
 A solvent, called a developer, is then applied to the surface.
 In the case of a positive photoresist, the photo-sensitive material is degraded by light and the developer will dissolve away the regions that were exposed to light, leaving behind a coating where the mask was placed.
 In the case of a negative photoresist, the photosensitive material is strengthened (either polymerized or cross-linked) by light, and the developer will dissolve away only the regions that were not exposed to light, leaving behind a coating in areas where the mask was not placed.
-Photoresist_of_Photolithography.png

 Definitions

 Positive photoresist

-Acid_catalyze_photoresist.tifPositive_photoresist_SO2.tif A _positive photoresist_ is a type of photoresist in which the portion of the photoresist that is exposed to light becomes soluble to the photoresist developer.
+A _positive photoresist_ is a type of photoresist in which the portion of the photoresist that is exposed to light becomes soluble to the photoresist developer.
 The unexposed portion of the photoresist remains insoluble to the photoresist developer.

 Negative photoresist

 A _negative photoresist_ is a type of photoresist in which the portion of the photoresist that is exposed to light becomes insoluble to the photoresist developer.
 The unexposed portion of the photoresist is dissolved by the photoresist developer.
-Polyisoprene_negative_photoresist.tif Acrylate_negative_photoresist.tif

 Differences between positive and negative resist[2]